nocoolnicksleft/NumitronClock/readme.md

 ![Numitron Clock](Images/500_numitron-8.JPG)

 The clock is deliberateley not driven in a multiplex way.
 Reasons for this are the I wanted to take interesting photographs of it and of course that it will be better for the tubes lifetime.
-And having thouse symmetric looking DIL-Components behind each digit looks nice as well.
+And having those symmetric looking DIL-Components behind each digit looks nice as well.

 More features are a high precision DC3231 RTC with integrated crystal, connection for UART interface and time-signal receiver.